ValdryanIvandito/cardano-basic-transaction-guide/README.md

-This documentation provides a simplified, step-by-step guide on basic transactions using cardano-cli, making it easy for beginners who are learning Cardano for the first time to practice.
+This documentation provides a simplified, step-by-step guide on basic transaction using cardano-cli, making it easy for beginners who are learning Cardano for the first time to practice.

 This documentation consists of: